-- Reviewed the valuation report provided by management; - Assessed the independence, objectivity and competence of management's external specialist; - Assessed the appropriateness of the comparable listed companies selected by the external valuation specialist by understanding the nature of business and principal activities of those selected companies and comparing it to the underlying company being valued, with the assistance from our internal valuation specialists; and - Involved our internal valuation specialists to assist us in assessing the reasonableness of the discount for lack of marketability applied in the valuation.
+- Reviewed the ownership of the unquoted equity security; - Reviewed the valuation report provided by management; - Assessed the independence, objectivity and competence of management's external specialist; - Assessed the appropriateness of the comparable listed companies selected by the external valuation specialist by understanding the nature of business and principal activities of those selected companies and comparing it to the underlying company being valued, with the assistance from our internal valuation specialists; and - Involved our internal valuation specialists to assist us in assessing the reasonableness of the discount for lack of marketability applied in the valuation.

 We also assessed the adequacy of the relevant notes disclosure.
-The related disclosures on the fair value assessment are included in Note 2.14, Note 10 and Note 36 to the financial statements.
+The related disclosures on the fair value assessment are included in Note 2.15, Note 11 and Note 37 to the financial statements.
 The key sources of estimation uncertainty in relation to the fair value measurement of unquoted equity instrument are disclosed in Note 3.2 to the financial statements.